 Fitting larger networks into memory.

-TLDR; we release the python/Tensorflow package openai/gradient-checkpointing, that lets you fit 10x larger neural nets into memory at the cost of an additional 20% computation time.
+TLDR; we (OpenAI) release the python/Tensorflow package openai/gradient-checkpointing, that lets you fit 10x larger neural nets into memory at the cost of an additional 20% computation time.

 GPU memory is often the limiting factor for modern neural network architectures.
 Memory requirement to train a neural network increases linearly with both network depth and batch-size.
 You want to go deeper for standard reasons, but also to increase the batch-size to make use of second order methods like KFAC.
 Such methods need fewer examples to learn compared to mini-batch SGD.